FlexerJR/Automatische-Dosieranlage/README.md

 <br>
 This comprehensive setup ensures your pool maintenance is automated, efficient and adaptable to different pool sizes and conditions.

-Here you can see the control of PH value
+Here you can see the control of pH value
 <br>
 <br>
 <img width="570" alt="Bildschirmfoto 2025-07-02 um 11 17 22" src="https://github.com/user-attachments/assets/8473c399-2f72-4d61-acdc-ae8c564107d8" />